Welcome to The Shalom Collaborative

 is an indispensable part of our total picture!
 Photo Credit: James Robinson.

 Our services included our blended style of worship with some participating in person and some on zoom .
-Note the empty chair for Rabbi Sklarz who was with us in spirit and vidoe on Rosh Hashanah morning.

 HIGH HOLY DAYS